 Descending from the pass, the route crosses steep, loose talus.
 There was a hiker’s trail in the talus in many places.
 At the Upper Crabtree Lake, the angle eased and we found ourselves walking on glacially-polished granite, following a stream as it cascaded down to the next lake.
 Wildflowers and views of the rock, the water and a building storm called for frequent photo stops.

 Just as we reached treeline, the building storm broke in a tremendous explosion of lightning, thunder, water and hail.
-For the next two hours the storm roared in the Crabtree drainage.
-At one point, there was three inches of hail covering the ground.
+For the next 2 hours, the storm roared in the Crabtree drainage.
+At one point, there was 3 inches of hail covering the ground.
 It took over an hour to find a spot flat enough for a camp.
 The tent went up in the middle of the tempest.
 We did our best to keep dry and warm.
 As suddenly as the storm swept in, it was gone.
-By 5:30 p.m. the sun was out and by sunset everything was dry.
+By 5:30PM, the sun was out and, by sunset, everything was dry.

 On Day 5, we hiked out of the Crabtree Lake Basin and north past Crabtree Meadows Ranger Station to find the John Muir Trail (JMT) at the point where the trail turns east to climb to Trail Crest and Mount Whitney.
 At the trail junction, we found a sign and plastic bags for collecting your human waste and directions that anyone following the trail up to Mount Whitney was required to shit in a bag and carry it out.
 We continued north, now following the JMT to Wallace Creek.
 We encountered a lot of hikers finishing their JMT trek.
 All were anxious to reach Whitney’s summit and hurried onward, immune to the incredible scenery.
 Wallace Creek is a large drainage.
 We hiked up the drainage a half-mile and had the entire area to ourselves.